jtenner/ason/README.md

 This library is perfect for transferring references from one module of the same type to another module of the exact same type.

 These serialization methods are also great for helping store references like configuration files on disk.
-If JSON is too verbose, or requires too much memory, or takes too long to parse for the fast world of WebAssembly, ASON is a better alternative, since it reduces overhead byte storage a very large amount.
+If JSON is too verbose, or requires too much memory, or takes too long to parse for the fast world of WebAssembly, ASON is a better alternative, since it reduces overhead byte storage by a very large amount.

 # How To Use